-Second session: Diversity and Equalities
+Day 2: Diversity and Equalities

-- Visit to Hot Chocolate Trust and chat with Andy Robertson (Creative Arts Lead), about priorities and challenges of this city centre creative youth club; - Presentations about city-wide strategies and programmes with Claire Dow (Principal Events Officer, Dundee City Council), Annie Marrs (Lead Officer, UNESCO Dundee City of Design) and Robin Presswood (Executive Director of City Development, Dundee City Council); - Informal chat, exploring and sharing insights on how we collectively improve fairness and inclusion in the city.
+- Visit to Hot Chocolate Trust and chat with Andy Robertson, Creative Arts Lead, about priorities and challenges of this city centre creative youth club; - Presentations about city-wide strategies and programmes with Claire Dow, Principal Events Officer at Dundee City Council, Annie Marrs, Lead Officer of UNESCO Dundee City of Design and Robin Presswood, Executive Director of City Development, Dundee City Council; - Informal chat, exploring and sharing insights on how we collectively improve fairness and inclusion in the city.

-- Our passions/motivations: get people together to do something, tel the important stories, looking at the world, keep learning, meet and engage with others, have fun. - Key questions:

-\How we translate the recent success of Dundee's international reputation into hard jobs for its citizens?

-\How do we get better at making these borders more permeable in our work/practice as well as in our lives?

-\How do we could (and should) collectively work together, within the creative industries as well as across sectors - including public, health, social, science, etc. - to help develop inclusive systems and services?
+- Our passions/motivations: get people together to do something, tel the important stories, looking at the world, keep learning, meet and engage with others, have fun. - Key questions: - How we translate the recent success of Dundee's international reputation into hard jobs for its citizens? - How do we get better at making these borders more permeable in our work/practice as well as in our lives? - How do we could (and should) collectively work together, within the creative industries as well as across sectors including public, health, social, science, etc. to help develop inclusive systems and services?

-Read more about this second session here.
+Still buzzing after yesterday's Fabric session with the fine folk @Creative_Dundee have gathererd together.
+Such great chat all round!

+10:11 PM · Jan 24, 2019

+See Claire Dow's other Tweets

-Third session: Digital
+Day 3: Digital

-- Informal chat about what motivated us to take part in Fabric and what this programme has brought us so far. - Visit to Ninja Kiwi and chat with David Hamilton (Executive Vice President) about the different roles and skills behind the processes of making video games. - Afternoon workshop with Malath Abbas and Tom DeMajo, founders and directors of Biome Collective, exploring meaning of games, play and fun.
+- Informal chat about what motivated us to take part in Fabric and what this programme has brought us so far. - Visit to Ninja Kiwi and chat with David Hamilton, Executive Vice President, about the different roles and skills behind the processes of making video games. - Afternoon workshop with Malath Abbas and Tom DeMajo, founders and directors of Biome Collective, exploring meaning of games, play and fun.

-- Importance of prototyping games on paper, and through play and collaboration before getting into the digital aspect of the design. - Make our key values part of the projects we design - values we put in what we do and the impact our work has in the world.
+- Motivations to take part in the programme are about making connections and serendipity, leadership skills and peer mentoring, and having time and space for reflexion. - Benefits from the programme are about having a space that is supportive and where we can be open and honest with each other, and challenge ourselves safely. - Importance of prototyping games on paper, and through play and collaboration before getting into the digital aspect of the design. - Make our key values part of the projects we design - values we put in what we do and the impact our work has in the world.